 - Internship Bursaries - to support those who have obtained unpaid or minimally paid summer vacation employment and who are in receipt of Cambridge Bursaries.
 All eligible students will be e-mailed about this scheme - probably in February.

 5. Annual Fund Sports Bursaries

-Applications for these Bursaries can be made at any time using the Annual Fund Sports Bursary form, downloadable from the right sidebar.
-However, applications are only considered at three relevant meetings of the Tutors’ Committee, which fall just after the division of each term.
+Applications for these Bursaries can be made at any time using the Annual Fund Sports Bursary online form here.
+Applications are considered once per term by the tutors after the deadlines below